 The highest trek in the world!
 Without doubt this Everest Advanced Base Camp Trek is one of the world's most fabulous journeys that combines Tibetan awesome culture with the highest trekking route on earth, so close to the summit of Mt.
 Everest that can be reached without the need for crampons, ice axes or any mountaineering skills.

-This is the first day that you enter Tibet.
-Your guide will greet you at the airport or railway station and transfer you to the lovely hotel.
+This is the first day in Tibet.
+Your guide will greet you at Lhasa Gonggar Airport/Railway Station and transfer you to your hotel.
 It usually takes around 1.5 hours to drive from Lhasa Airport to downtown Lhasa and takes about 20mins from Lhasa Railway Station.
-Tourists could have a look at Yarlung Tsangpo River, the largest and longest river in Tibet on their way to the hotel.
+Tourists could have a look at the Yarlung Tsangpo River, the largest and longest river in Tibet on their way to the hotel.
 After check-in, you can have a good rest first.
-And if you feel like to go out, you can wander around the city.
+And if you feel like going out, you can wander around the city.
 But just remember that don't take too much stuff, try to go with a light pack.
-Meanwhile, drink some more water.
+Meanwhile, drink some more water, do not move strenuously.
 It’s really useful to get acclimatized to the high altitude.

 Stay overnight in Lhasa

-In the morning our guide will meet you at the hotel and first take you to visit the famous Potala Palace, the cardinal landmark of Tibet and the masterpiece of Tibetan architecture, it was first built by 33rd King Songtsen Gangpo in the 7th century and rebuilt later in the 17th century by 5th Dalai Lama, now it is a museum and world heritage site.
+In the morning our guide will meet you at the hotel and first take you to visit the famous Potala Palace, the cardinal landmark of Tibet and the masterpiece of Tibetan architecture.
+It was first built by the 33rd King - Songtsen Gangpo in the 7th century and rebuilt later by the 5th Dalai Lama in the 17th century.
+Now it's a museum and world heritage site.

-In the afternoon, we will go to visit Jokhang Temple in the center of the old Lhasa city.
-Jokhang Temple is one of the most sacred temples in all over Tibet and it is always bustling with earnest local pilgrims since from early days.
-After that you will take a walk around the Barkhor street which is the one of the most devotional circuit as well as a crowded central market of Lhasa, Barkhor Street is located in the old area of Lhasa City Tibet, it is a very ancient round street surrounding the Jokhang Temple and the locals are always proud of it.
-As a symbol of Lhasa, it is also a must-see place for visitors.
+In the afternoon, we will go to visit Jokhang Temple in the center of the Lhasa old town.
+Jokhang Temple is one of the most sacred temples all over Tibet and it is always bustling with earnest local pilgrims since the early days.
+After that, you will take a walk around the Barkhor Street - one of the most devotional circuit as well as a crowded central market of Lhasa.
+Barkhor Street is a very ancient round street surrounding the Jokhang Temple and the locals are always proud of it.
+As a symbol of Lhasa, it‘s also a must-see place for visitors.

 In the morning, we will go to visit Norbulingka.
 Norbulingka park is considered the premier park of all such horticultural parks in similar ethnic settings in Tibet.
-During the summer and autumn months, the parks in Tibet including the Norbulingka, become hubs of entertainment with dancing, singing, music and festivities.
+During the summer and autumn months, the parks in Tibet including the Norbulingka, become hubs of entertainment with dancing, singing, music, and festivities.
 The park is where the annual Sho Dun or 'Yoghurt Festival' is held.

-In the afternoon, you are heading to Drepung monastery, which means Monastery of Collecting Rice in the Tibetan language.
-It’s a white magnificent construction that looks also like a pile of rice in the distance.
-Drepung monastery is the largest Tibetan Buddhist monastery, where lived more than 10 thousand monks before Tibet liberation.
+In the afternoon, you are heading to Drepung Monastery, which means Monastery of Rice Heap in the Tibetan language.
+The entire monastery is large in scale and the white buildings cluster and covers the hillsides.
+They look like huge rice heaps in the distance, so it is called Drepung.
+Drepung monastery is the largest Tibetan Buddhist monastery, also the highest-ranking monastery in the Gelug Sect.